bup/bup/note/main.md

 May require attention
 ---------------------

+* The minimum Python version has been raised from 3.7 to 3.8.

 * Versions of `bup` at or after 0.25 and before 0.30.1 might (rarely) drop metadata entries for non-directories.
 That makes the metadata for all of the other non-directory paths in the same directory